szetyng/HLP5/documentation.md

 ## Implementation
 ### Parsing
-The function `parse` is used in an active pattern matching by the `CommonTop` module, and is only called for instructions belonging to the MEM instruction class. `parse` accepts as input a `LineData` record, which is a semi-parsed version of the assembler line.
+The function `parse` is used in an active pattern matching by the `CommonTop` module, and is called for instructions belonging to the MEM instruction class. `parse` accepts as input a `LineData` record, which is a semi-parsed version of the assembler line.
 The `root` and `suffix` of the opcode are identified and passed together with `LineData` to the `makeLS` function.
 This function returns either `Parse<Instr>` or an error if the assembler line was formatted incorrectly.

 In the `Memory` module, an `Instr` record type has been introduced to represent the parsed assembler line's relevant information.
 It contains the following fields:
 - `InstrN`: to represent either LDR or STR